jmd-dk/concept/_sources/troubleshooting.rst.txt

 find examples of Slurm and TORQUE/PBS job scripts for installing CO\ *N*\ CEPT.
-In both cases you may wish to change ``concept_version`` and ``install_path``, load modules or perform other environment changes, and/or make use of a preinstalled MPI library as described
+In both cases you may wish to change ``concept_version`` and ``install_path``, load modules or perform other environment changes, and/or make use of a pre-installed MPI library as described
 :ref:`here <optimal_network_performance_on_clusters>`.

 .. tabs::